Our environmentalservices

 • Weed removal.

-If any area visited by the cleansing teams requires extra attention, they may be forwarded to ours or Bolton Council's enforcement team for further action.
+If any area visited by the cleansing teams requires extra attention, they may be forwarded to our or Bolton Council's enforcement team for further action.

 Winter gritting

-The service policy identifies 15 sites across our neighbourhoods as ‘red’, which gives highest priority to areas where vulnerable tenants live and rely on footpaths not maintained by the authority for highways.
+Sites marked as 'red' or high priority are those with the highest priority for gritting.
+For example, these could be areas where vulnerable tenants live and rely on footpaths not maintained by the local authority for highways.

-Four sites have an ‘amber’ priority based on risk according to footfall and/or how level paths are.
+Sites marked as 'amber' or medium priority are based on risk according to footfall and/or how level the paths in this area are.

-On days when the MET Office forecasts extensive snow or ice, which will likely remain throughout the day, Glendale or our caretakers will apply grit to these areas, starting with the high priority areas listed below.
+On days where extensive snow or ice (which will likely remain throughout the day) is forecast, Glendale or our caretakers will apply grit to these areas, starting with the 'red' or high priority areas first.

 Maps showing which paths are to be gritted will be displayed in communal areas where appropriate.
 Where there’s no communal area, residents will receive a letter and map by post.